Design-Kat/astro-components/README.md

 npm i
 ```

-Build and hsot the site locally
+Build and host the site locally

 ```
 polymer serve